junxit/us-congress-bills-113/bill.md

     >   - **(E)** places participants into unsubsidized employment; and
     >   - **(F)** provides job retention, re-employment services, and continuing and vocational education to ensure continuing participation in unsubsidized employment and identification of opportunities for advancement.

   - **(2)** *Table of contents amendment* The table of contents in section 2 of the Second Chance Act of 2007 (42 U.S.C.
-17501 note) is amended by striking the item relating to section 4 and inserting the following:
+17501 notePublic Law 110–199; 122 Stat.
+657) is amended by striking the item relating to section 4 and inserting the following:
 - **(h)** *Extension of the length of section 2976 grants* Section 6(1) of the Second Chance Act of 2007 (42 U.S.C.
-17504(1)) is amended by inserting “or under section 2976 of the Omnibus Crime Control and Safe Streets Act of 1968 (42 U.S.C.
+17504(1)) is amended by striking “211, and 212” and inserting “and 211 or under section 2976 of title I of the Omnibus Crime Control and Safe Streets Act of 1968 (42 U.S.C.
 3797w)” after “and 212”.

 ## § 3.
 Audit and accountability of grantees